xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 ### Segment Routing Path Computation Element (SR-PCE)

-Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and it is implemented as a feature included as part of Cisco IOS-XR operating system.
+Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and is implemented as a feature included as part of Cisco IOS-XR operating system.
 The function is typically deployed on a Cisco IOS-XR cloud appliance XRv-9000, as it involves control plane operations only.
 The SR-PCE gains network topology awareness from BGP-LS advertisements received from the underlying network.
-Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP).
+Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path information to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP).

 The PCC is the device where the service originates (PE) and therefore it